SOLID Principles: The Core of My Most Reliable Code

 This class is doing everything:

-The rule of thumb I follow: If your constructor has more than 5-6 parameters, your class is probably doing too much.
+A useful heuristic: If your constructor has more than 5–6 parameters, the class is likely doing too much.

 Here’s how I refactored it: